Team-1280/jankboard-2/README.md

 ## Installation guide

 We recommend installing the latest stable release binaries from [our release page](https://github.com/Team-1280/Jankboard-2/releases/), if you're just looking to run the Jankboard.
-Currently, there is no stable release which includes telemetry uplink, which is in alpha.
+Alternatively, if you can't find release binaries for your system, follow the directions below in the **For developers** section to build it from source.

 ## For developers